jpetays/StartUnityBuild/README.md

 `etc\batchBuild\_auto_build.env` is the config file for the build system.

-`ProjectSettings\ProjectSettings.asset` is UNITY project setting asset file that the build system modifies.
+`ProjectSettings\ProjectSettings.asset` is UNITY project settings asset file that the build system modifies.
 `ProjectSettings\ProjectVersion.txt` is used to determine which UNITY version and executable is used for the build.
 `Assets\Resources\releasenotes.txt` is UNITY text asset for optional WebGL build history list.

 #### Android

+`.\etc\secretKeys\AndroidOptions.txt` for Android production build config.

 Android build for [Google Play](https://play.google.com/store/apps) using [Google Play Console](https://developer.android.com/distribute/console) requires signing the `.aab` output file using [UNITY keystore](https://docs.unity3d.com/Manual/android-keystore.html) and its related settings like passwords.
-These are kept in a file `.\etc\secretKeys\AndroidOptions.txt` that contains the settings (used in [PlayerSettings](https://docs.unity3d.com/ScriptReference/PlayerSettings.html) and [Android PlayerSettings](https://docs.unity3d.com/ScriptReference/PlayerSettings.Android.html)) required to sign the build.
+These are kept in the `AndroidOptions.txt` file that contains the settings (used in [PlayerSettings](https://docs.unity3d.com/ScriptReference/PlayerSettings.html) and [Android PlayerSettings](https://docs.unity3d.com/ScriptReference/PlayerSettings.Android.html)) required to sign the build.

 #### GameAnalytics

+`.\etc\secretKeys\GameAnalytics_Settings.asset` GameAnalytics production build settings (non versioned).
+`.\Assets\Resources\GameAnalytics\Settings.asset` GameAnalytics settings asset file in version control.

-[GameAnalytics](https://gameanalytics.com/) uses secret API keys that can not be kept in version control.
+[GameAnalytics](https://gameanalytics.com/) uses secret API keys that should not be kept in version control.

-UNITY asset file `ProjectSettings\ProjectSettings.asset` contains those keys in plaintext.
-Similar file with _correct production API keys_ can be put in `.\etc\secretKeys\` folder and copied before UNITY build so that the built product has correct API keys asset inside.
+`GameAnalytics_Settings.asset` file with _correct production API keys_ can be put in `.\etc\secretKeys\` folder
+and it will copied over original versioned file before UNITY build so that the built product has correct API keys asset inside.

 ### StartUnityBuild